-According to a university-wide COVID-19 survey conducted this spring, instructors and students faced a variety of challenges: transitioning to new technology, struggling to stay connected, food insecurity, loss of income and mental health concerns.
+According to a university-wide COVID-19 survey conducted in Spring 2020, instructors and students faced a variety of challenges: transitioning to new technology, struggling to stay connected, food insecurity, loss of income and mental health concerns.
 Existing challenges were also amplified for our most vulnerable populations, and some students have been facing gaps in their basic needs.

 Additionally, as the world takes a stand on racial injustice and pushes to elevate diverse voices, there comes an opportunity to create learning environments that are more inclusive and welcoming and that honor the diverse needs and preferences of students.